gima2003/foodmart-powerbi-data-analytics-assessment/README.md

 2. Use customer segmentation for targeted loyalty, retention, and upselling campaigns.
 3. Monitor low-performing and high-return products and investigate product quality, pricing and placement.

-## Important Note

-The source dataset was provided for an assessment and is therefore not included in this repository.